apache/yunikorn-site/README.md

 You can view the new website locally on: http://localhost:3000/

-## Update documents
+## Add / Update documents

-// TODO - how to add/update documents (md files)
+All master docs are in the folder `docs`.

+1. The newly created document needs to be prefixed with a letter(for classification).
+2. Each document requires a unique ID.

-// TODO - how to add a new version documentation
+## Add a new version documentation

+1. Create a folder named new version under folder `versioned_docs`.
+2. Copy *.md files to the new version folder.
+3. Create new version sidebar data json file under folder `versioned_sidebars`.
+4. Add new version info to `versions.json`.

 ## Deploy website